-On his blog, John Spencer presents ideas on how to organize Hybrid learning so that you can handle it and the students can learn from it.
+On his blog, John Spencer presents ideas on organising Hybrid learning so that you can handle it and the students can learn from it.

-In his post 5 models for making the most out of Hybrid learning, he formulates the task as a teacher:’ I had to find a new approach that would maximize the benefits of face-to-face and viral environment’.
+In his post five models for making the most out of Hybrid learning, he formulates the task as a teacher:’ I had to find a new approach that would maximise the benefits of face-to-face and viral environment.
 Hybrid learning can be seen as one of the possible formats of Blended Learning.
-Spencer presents 5 models of Hybrid Learning.
-Below his summary of the 5 models is given.
-In his blog, he explains in detail how he has organised his education in the 5 models.
+Spencer presents five models of Hybrid Learning.
+Below, his summary of the five models is given.
+His blog explains how he has organised his education in the five models.

-He remarks at the end of his blog: ‘Each of these models works well in certain situations and poorly in other situations.
+At the end of his blog, he remarks: ‘Each of these models works well in certain situations and poorly in others.
 As teachers, we can think strategically about designing learning processes to optimise the benefits of its models.
-As schools, we can think creatively about when and how to use these models, so we avoid some of the pitfalls of Sparc-based approach to learning, even so, there will be mistakes.
-Learning is dynamic and complicated and hybrid learning adds another layer of complexity.
-However, by being intentional, we can help student thrive in every learning environment.
+As schools, we can think creatively about when and how to use these models so we avoid some of the pitfalls of the Sparc-based approach to learning, even so, there will be mistakes.
+Learning is dynamic and complicated, and hybrid learning adds another layer of complexity.
+However, by being intentional, we can help students thrive in every learning environment.